 Initial calibration has been performed and preliminary software is written.
 Live weightlifting experiments will be performed soon to assess device performance and to suggest hardware and software improvements.
 We are looking forward to reviewing the data.
 The hope is that the data will reveal subtle differences in balance and technique between lifters, and will lead to possible methods for suggesting prescriptions for improved performance.

 For anyone interested, here are some specifics on the hardware and software.
-The 3/4" birch plywood deck is aligned with a 1/4" MDF base plate with fixed 1/4" pins which mate with brass bushings in the deck.
+The 3/4" birch plywood deck is aligned with a 1/4" MDF base plate with fixed 1/4" steel pins which mate with brass bushings in the deck.
 Electrically, each load cell is a Wheatstone bridge with piezoresistive elements, providing a differential analog signal proportional to the applied force.
 Signals from each cell are passed through instrumentation amplifiers to 12-bit analog-to-digital converters (ADCs).
 The ADCs are sampled by an Arduino-compatible microcontroller, which asynchronously sends force and timing data to a laptop via a USB port.
 Implementation is straightforward since the bandwidth is relatively low.
 On the laptop, the USB data stream is read with a Python script which uses calibration data to rescale the ADC counts to units of force.
 The data can then be analyzed to produce force and balance plots.
 We intend to synchronize the data plots with video of the lifts to provide a more visual interpretation of the dynamics.

 If anyone is interested in schematics or code, feel free to contact us.
 Since the project is still evolving, details are subject to change.